Dupuy (surname)

-Dupuy, also spelt DuPuy (US spelling), and in its old form du Puy is originally a French surname centered in Aquitaine, dating back to medieval times.
+Dupuy, also spelt DuPuy, DePuy or De Puy (American spelling), and in its old form du Puy, is originally a French surname centered in Aquitaine, dating back to medieval times.
 Translated, the name means "of a puy", puy being a "height" in Old French.
 In Aquitaine and in the south of France, it is more generally a frenchification of its original Occitan forms such as Delpech, Delpuech and half frenchified forms (article) Dupech, Dupuch, Dupey.
 They all share the same meaning and etymology.
-The surname Dupuis / Du Puis has mostly nothing to do : it is widespread in northern France and means "of the well".
+The surname Dupuis / Du Puis is seemingly unrelated; it is widespread in northern France and means "of the well".